Kile/Killua/README.md

 <details>
 <summary><b>Running using Docker</b></summary>
 Running from Docker, while taking longer to start up, is much more convenient and allows you to use Grafana and Prometheus.
+The bot image is built on **Python 3.13** (`killua/Dockerfile`).
 To run Killua using Docker, follow these steps:

 1) Clone the repository (you need the `docker-compose.yml` file)